Family-Based Green Card Attorneys in Hollywood

 The immigration authorities created preferences that allow citizens and residents of the United States to bring their relatives who are not immediate relatives:

 - Unmarried sons and daughters of U.S. citizens constitute the first preference (F1)

 - Spouses and children of permanent residents are category F2A

 - Unmarried sons and daughters over 21 years of age of permanent residents constitute category F2B

 - Married sons and daughters of U.S. citizens constitute category F3

 - Brothers and sisters of adult U.S. citizens constitute category F4

 How Do I Apply for a Family Green Card in Florida?

-After the family petition is filed by either the United States citizen, or the legal permanent resident relative is approved, their family members can start the process to get their green card.
+After the family petition is filed by either the United States citizen or the legal permanent resident relative is approved, their family members can start the process of getting their green card.
 That process is done by the National Visa Center.
-The process includes the filing of certain applications, fee payments, and gathering and submission of documents.
-When the process with the National Visa Center is completed, they direct the file to the United States embassy at the beneficiary’s home country.
+The process includes the filing of certain applications, fee payments, and the gathering and submission of documents.
+When the process with the National Visa Center is completed, they direct the file to the United States embassy in the beneficiary’s home country.

 We can help you with these processes: